Skip to content

 From opening a task to a live collaborative whiteboard in four steps

 Every TARO task has a whiteboard tab.
-Open it, draw anything, and every collaborator on the task sees every stroke in real time with the canvas persisted exactly as you left it every time you return.
+Open it, draw, and every collaborator sees each stroke live.

 1